52-hertz whale: In media

-Film
+Films

-The Loneliest, a short mockumentary film about two women searching for the loneliest whale, was made in April 2014 by Lilian Mehrel, with the Alfred P. Sloan Foundation.
+The Loneliest, a short mockumentary film about two women searching for the loneliest whale, was made by Lilian T. Mehrel with support from an Alfred P. Sloan Foundation production grant.

-The title of the Taiwanese movie 52Hz, I Love You (2017) is inspired by the whale, using it as a metaphor for the loneliness experienced when looking for love.

-The animated short film entitled The Phantom 52 premiered at the Sundance Film Festival in January 2019.
-The film is written and directed by Geoff Marslett, and stars Tom Skerritt as the loneliest whale.
-The Phantom 52 went on to play at over 60 film festivals worldwide and win a half dozen awards.
+The animated short film The Phantom 52 premiered at the Sundance Film Festival in January 2019.
+The film was written and directed by Geoff Marslett, and stars Tom Skerritt as the loneliest whale.

-A feature-length documentary entitled The Loneliest Whale: The Search for 52, directed by Joshua Zeman, the director of Cropsey, and executive producers Leonardo DiCaprio and Adrian Grenier, was commercially released by Bleecker Street on July 9, 2021.
+The feature-length documentary The Loneliest Whale: The Search for 52, directed by Joshua Zeman, the director of Cropsey, and executive producers Leonardo DiCaprio and Adrian Grenier, was commercially released by Bleecker Street on July 9, 2021.
 The film follows Zeman and a group of five scientists and oceanographers on a quest to find the whale off the coast of California.
 Funded through a Kickstarter campaign, the film received generally positive reviews among critics, holding an approval rating of 86% based on 35 reviews on Rotten Tomatoes.
 Time's Stephanie Zacharek called the film "both invigorating and calming to watch," while Katie Walsh wrote in the Los Angeles Times that the film is "a modern-day Moby Dick with a conservationist bent" that "surprises, delights and will keep you on the edge of your seat."
 Sheri Linden of The Hollywood Reporter wrote that "the film's epilogue caps the action with a rapturous surprise", referring to the sighting – complete with film footage – of a blue whale-fin whale hybrid, believed to be the source of the 52 Hz calls.

-The 52 hertz whale was also seen in a children's show titled The Deep.
+In 2025, the animated short film Whale 52 - Suite for Man, Boy, and Whale screened at Manhattan's IFC Center and at the Woodstock Film Festival.
+Based on the legend of the loneliest whale, the film was animated by Bill Plympton, and stars writer and performer Bruce Vilanch.